-VI.
+VIII.
 In-Class Participation.
 In-class participation is VERY important in this class, as it will allow you to apply the information from lecture, critically discuss content with classmates and myself, and receive important information to complete all homework assignments.
 There will be various opportunities to participate in class (this doesn't have to be speaking in class).
-These activities may include completion of an exit ticket, participating in think-pair-share, jigsaw activities, and small group discussions.
-Participation activities are 2 points each with one per class, online days included.
+These activities may include completion of an exit ticket, participating in think-pair-share, jigsaw activities, working on a case study, and small group discussions.
+There will be several participation activities every week adding up to 120 points by the end of the quarter.